DCC Danish Film, Television and Streaming

 many Emmy, BAFTA, Cannes, and Oscar wins.
 The course interrogates

 the role of screen sexuality, gender and racial representations,

-cultural identity and it explores the role of film, TV, and
+and cultural identity.
+Furthermore, it explores the role of film,

 Name of Exam: HDCB01131E Danish Cinema in a Historical Perspective.

 The reader will be available online on Absalon.

 The course is only offered to exchange and fee-paying guest students at the University of Copenhagen.

 Questions to email@example.com.